chineduukpe/moving-bubbles-plugin/README.md

 PLUGIN CONFIGURATION PROPERTIES

 Ball CLASS
-  parent => required, string: a target element on your page which will house the created balls. size => integer: this specifies the size of the balls to be generated in px.
+  parent => required, string: a target element on your page which will house the created balls. <br>
+  size => integer: this specifies the size of the balls to be generated in px.
   color: => hex value without # or a random colour is generated stepsX => speed to move in X axis in px per defined speed